jentery/mdia200v7/worksheet2.md

 You should download the worksheet (coming soon) and complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.

-Note that this webpage contains information (including information about how we'll assess your responses) that does *not* appear in the downloadable worksheet.
+Note that this webpage contains information (including information about how I'll assess your responses) that does *not* appear in the downloadable worksheet.
 I thus recommend reading this entire page before you start the assignment.

 ## Format